heptarch/heptarch.github.io/drafts/rbl2.md

 personnel, were also prerequisites.

 In a small organization devoted to creative applied research, I think the mixture will be similar but the proportions will change.
+I suspect that, rather than build out labs from the get-go, it is better to develop a tight-knit *core team* of researchers with overlapping areas of expertise,

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>